phac-nml/pipeline-standards/README.md

 * **fastq_2**: The second of paired-end Illumina fastq files (leave empty if using single-end data).
 * **assembly_fasta**: The assembled genome (in FASTA format).

-For an idea of a more advanced method of selecting data from IRIDA Next, please see [IRIDA Next samplesheet ideas documentation][iridanext-samplesheet].
+For additional ideas of a more advanced method of selecting data from IRIDA Next, please see [IRIDA Next samplesheet ideas documentation][iridanext-samplesheet].

 <a name="parameters"></a>
 # 3. Parameters